 - A City Tech degree is a passport to success!
 The College has produced more than 90,000 graduates; most have remained in the greater New York area and contribute to its economic and professional vitality.
 Many alumni are nationally known in their fields, and more than 1,000 graduates are or have been corporate CEOs or business owners.

 - Innovative programs in the Division of Continuing Education and External Partnerships help meet students' specific training and retraining needs and provide businesses with employees who have strong technical and management skills.
 For example, the unique Academy for Construction Education and Safety addresses an urgent New York City need for construction workers and managers with the skills to prevent avoidable accidents and meet mandated safety standards in construction.
 It has trained over 16,000 workers in its five-year existence.

 - The College’s evolving Brooklyn Waterfront Research Center, has received grants from NSF, NEH and the Borough President, as well as philanthropic support.
 The Center supports faculty and student research, contributes to the development of place-based learning and produces research sure to aid rational development of the waterfront, a precious regional asset.

-- New York City College of Technology has its earliest roots in the New York Trade School, founded in Manhattan in 1881.
+- City Tech has its earliest roots in the New York Trade School, founded in Manhattan in 1881.
 The College, itself, has had five different names since 1946, and acquired its present name by action of the New York State legislature in 2002, to best represent its role in providing an education in the leading technologies.